 My grandmother Rose and her four daughters stepped off the train at the gates of Auschwitz.
 Rose chose to “go left” to help a friend’s family.
 It was the worst move possible.
 Going right meant working — and living.
-My mother’s sister, Shari, clinging to her son, went left as well, to the same grim fate.
+My mother’s sister, Shari, clinging to her son, died along with her son at the entrance of the camp.

-At war’s end in 1945, my mother contracted typhoid fever and was quarantined for several weeks.
+At war’s end in May 1945, my mother contracted typhoid fever and was quarantined for several weeks.
 Her brain heated up pretty seriously.
 She almost died.
-Later, after she recovered, she discovered sizable gaps in her memory.
+Later, she discovered sizable gaps in her memory.
 She has told me on more than one occasion that that is probably a good thing.

 The three surviving Perl sisters made their way to a DP (displaced person) camp in France.

-If God was now back on the Continent and bestowed a blessing on the Perl sisters, it came in the form of a friendly British officer who wrote a letter for the girls to “Luis Rosenthal Havana,” who was sister Estie’s husband.
+If God was now back on the Continent and bestowed a blessing on the Perl sisters, it came in the form of Charlie Battye, a friendly British officer who wrote a letter for the girls to “Family Rosenthal Havana Cuba.”
+Rosenthal was the family name of sister Estie’s husband, Luis.

-Luis immediately sent funds to a cousin in Paris who arranged for papers for the sisters and bought them tickets on a ship bound for Cuba.
+Luis immediately sent funds to a cousin in Paris who arranged for papers for the sisters and put them on a ship bound for Cuba.

-After the horrors of Europe, imagine what it was like now for the sisters: living high on the hog on Luis’s estate in Havana.
-Luis was a prosperous jeweler and a generous and genial guy.
-The girls played tennis, ate sumptuous meals and tried to forget the awful things that had happened to them.
+After the horrors of Europe, imagine what it was like now for them: living high on the hog on Luis’s estate in Havana.
+Luis was a prosperous watch maker and distributor, and a generous and genial guy.
+The girls played tennis, ate sumptuous meals and tried to push away the memories of the awful things that had happened to them.

 Alex, a bachelor, was intrigued by Piri.
 He drew a bold circle around her face and mailed the photo back — and before you could say geographical undesirability be damned the couple were wed and setting up house in Brooklyn.
 My aunt Susie married Tio Morris in Cuba.
 In the following years, my cousins started arriving in Havana — Daisy, Vivian, Robert and Lillian.